What-Should-I-Eat/WSIE/ReadMe.md

 `docker compose up`

-This will build and start the 4 Docker containers of `capstone copy`:
+This will build and start the 4 Docker containers of the root directory:
 1. `db-1`
 2. `server-1`
 3. `client-1`
 4. `nginx-1`

 Navigate to `http://localhost:8080/login` to begin using the application.

+To end the Docker containers, run `docker compose down` in the root directory.

 ## Client